 Sarah Friend is an artist and software engineer working at a large blockchain development studio.
 When not doing that, she creates games and other interactive experiences.
 Her practice more broadly explores the polar concerns of privacy and transparency and the political/environmental implications of technology.
 She is a proud Recurse Center alum, and has recently presented at the Montreal International Games Showcase, the MoneyLab program by the Institute for Networked Culture in London, and Transmediale Berlin.

 I want to make this event better, how can I help?

-You should consider tabling at our Yami-ichi or pitching a project for our Sprints.
+Coming to our free kickoff party Yami-ichi or pitching a project for our Sprints.
 We are planning this event openly so you can also check tasks we are working on.
 If those activities don’t appeal to you, we will need volunteers to help the event run smoothly–reach out to us at email@example.com to be added to the volunteer list.